diffusionflow/diffusionflow.github.io/index.md

 * $$\hat{\boldsymbol \epsilon}$$-prediction can be problematic at high noise levels, because any error in $$\hat{\boldsymbol \epsilon}$$ will get amplified in $$\hat{\bf x} = ({\bf x}_t - \sigma_t \hat{\boldsymbol \epsilon}) / \alpha_t $$, as $$\alpha_t$$ is close to 0.
 It means that small changes create a large loss under some weightings.

-* Following the similar reason, $$\hat{\bf x}$$-prediction is problematic at low noise levels, because $$\hat{\bf x}$$ is not informative, and the error gets amplified in $$\hat{\boldsymbol \epsilon}$$.
+* Following the similar reason, $$\hat{\bf x}$$-prediction is problematic at low noise levels, because $${\bf x}$$ as a target is not informative when added noise is small, and the error gets amplified in $$\hat{\boldsymbol \epsilon}$$.

 Therefore, a heuristic is to choose a network output that is a combination of $$\hat{\bf x}$$- and $$\hat{\boldsymbol \epsilon}$$-predictions, which applies to the $$\hat{\bf v}$$-prediction and the flow matching vector field $$\hat{\bf u}$$.

 ### How do we choose the weighting function?

-The weighting function is the most important part of the loss, it balances the importance of high frequency and low frequency components in perceptual data such as images, videos and audo <d-cite key="dieleman2024spectral,kingma2024understanding"></d-cite>.
+The weighting function is the most important part of the loss.
+It balances the importance of high frequency and low frequency components in perceptual data such as images, videos and audo <d-cite key="dieleman2024spectral,kingma2024understanding"></d-cite>.
 This is crucial, as certain high frequency components in those signals are not perceptible to humans, and thus it is better not to waste model capacity on them when the model capacity is limited.
-Viewing losses via their weighting, one can derive the following non-trivial result:
+Viewing losses via their weightings, one can derive the following non-obvious result:

 <div style="padding: 10px 10px 10px 10px; border-left: 6px solid #FFD700; margin-bottom: 20px;">
   <!-- <p>For weighting functions,</p> -->